scilus/nf-scil/docs/SUBWORKFLOWS.md

 #### Fill the `main:` section.

-Compose your workflow using the different modules and workflows you've included above.
+Now, we compose our workflow using the different modules and workflows we've included above.
 Modules using input channels just need to specify the appropriate channel :

 ```